lmickes/pyWitness/manual/source/tutorials_adv.rst

 .. figure:: images/test2ROCs.png

 The shaded regions are the pAUCs that were compared.
 You can see that they both used the same minimum false ID rate.
-The dashed colored curves represent the equal variance independent observation model (IO EV) fits .
 The error bars are 95% confidence intervals.
 The dashed black line represents chance performance.

 .. note::
-   The uncertainities can be changed by setting them to .68, for example ``dpControl.calculateConfidenceBootstrap(nBootstraps=2000,cl=68)`` and ``dpVerbal.calculateConfidenceBootstrap(nBootstraps=2000,cl=68)``
+   The uncertainities can be changed by setting them to .68, for example ``dpControl.calculateConfidenceBootstrap(nBootstraps=200,cl=68)`` and ``dpVerbal.calculateConfidenceBootstrap(nBootstraps=200,cl=68)``

 Loading processed data
 ----------------------

-You might already have processed the raw data.
-It is possible to load a file to perform model fits etc. The processed data needs to be in the following CSV format.
+You might already have processed the raw data, or you only have a table of data.
+It is possible to load a file to perform model fits etc. The processed data need to be in the following CSV format.
 This is basically the same format as the pivot table stored in ``DataProcessed``.

 .. list-table:: Processed data columns and allowed values
    :widths: 35 15 15 15 15 15 15 15 15 15 15 15